 A middle section begins from bar 38 but for the most part the musical material is the same.
-At the mention of sin retreating and ‘taking flight’ there are four little bursts on the upper strings illustrating the action (bars 47-8), previously having been introduced in bar 32.
-The initial section is reprised, again fugally, with the entry of the voice and the established fugue theme (from bar 53) although this time the continuo refuses to be tempted to join in.
+At the mention of sin retreating and ′taking flight′ there are four little bursts on the upper strings illustrating the action (bars 47-8), previously having been introduced in bar 32.
+The initial section is reprised, again fugally, with the entry of the voice and the established fugue theme (from bar 53) although this time the continuo is not tempted to join in.

 The movement ends with no less gusto than that with which it began.
 Bach does not reprise the full ritornello theme, however, perhaps because the fugue subject has already appeared a couple of dozen times in less than seventy bars.
 He contents himself with one final high and triumphant statement in the continuo line before, like vanquished sin, it dissipates and disappears.

-It is unlikely that Bach ever heard this work sung by a woman or a counter tenor.
+It is quite possible that Bach never heard this work sung by a woman or a counter tenor.
 The latter was associated more with opera than with the church in eighteenth century Germany, and woman were not permitted to take part in the services.
-Bach would have used a teenage chorister with an unbroken voice and it is a tribute to the training and musicianship of these boys that he thought them capable of interpreting works as mature and demanding as C 54.
+Bach would have used a teenage chorister with an unbroken voice and it is a tribute to the training and musicianship of these boys that he thought them capable of interpreting works as mature and demanding as this.

 In the twenty-first century both male and female altos perform these cantatas and the assiduous listener will find many excellent recordings to enjoy and compare.
 Those of the veteran innovator Alfred Deller should not be missed.

 Copyright: J Mincham 2010.
 Revised 2012 and 2014.